oOve/sundries/Sokoban.md

 You now have a lever you can click to reset the scene.
 If you wish your players to be able to reset the scene as well, place the lever in view of the players.
 As long as you selected “Controlled by anyone” and the macro was run as GM your players should be able to use it as well.

 ## Step 4 – Defining the End Goal
 Move all your crates around to put them in their final positions.
-As before make sure you mark them all (as shown in the image below), and this time run the macro called “Define Correct”.
+As before make sure you mark them all (as shown in the image below), and this time run the macro called [Define Correct](Define%20Correct.md).
 In the prompt, put in “Room 4”.
 ![image](https://user-images.githubusercontent.com/8543541/167254991-53d6bed8-8047-4e7b-ab20-60aedc910e9a.png)

 As before this created a new macro for you.
 You’ll find it the same place as the previous macro, it will be named: “Test Against State Room 4”.